Throttling

 VRM/Current Limit Throttling

-VRM throttling is a blanket term for a wide range of problems, but most commonly, the core components on a motherboard are insufficiently specced, insufficiently cooled, or a combination of both or the CPU cannot draw enough current (measured in amps) to fully boost to a maximum clockspeed.
+VRM throttling is a blanket term for a wide range of problems, but most commonly, the core components on a motherboard are insufficiently specced, insufficiently cooled, or a combination of both or the CPU cannot draw enough current (measured in amps) to fully boost to a maximum clock speed.

 It is difficult to diagnose, and usually unfixable even if diagnosed without replacing the motherboard.